CoreumFoundation/coreum-wasm-sdk/README.md

 Coreum WASM SDK contains Rust data types to be used in WASM smart contracts interacting with the Coreum blockchain.
 They allow developers to issue and execute on-chain messages managing Smart Tokens.

+## Proto types

+The proto types are generated using [coreum-rust-protobuf](https://github.com/CoreumFoundation/coreum-rust-protobuf) according to our current version of the chain to make them compatible with tools like our [coreum-test-tube](https://github.com/CoreumFoundation/test-tube) or to interact with our chain using gRPC and Rust, they should not be manually modified.
+Instructions on how to use the tool are in [coreum-rust-protobuf](https://github.com/CoreumFoundation/coreum-rust-protobuf) and can be used to generate any Rust protobuf types for any version of our chain.

 ## Useful links

 - [Coreum Website](https://coreum.com)